Quantum teleportation between simulated binary black holes: Numerical scaling

 \section{Numerical scaling}

-In Appendix~\ref{sec:Numerical} we present relevant numerics data on the dependence of the teleportation scheme on system size, and the high temperature behaviour of the Lyapunov exponent for the chiral spin-chain model.
+In this section, we present relevant numerics data on the dependence of the teleportation scheme on system size and on the high temperature behaviour of the Lyapunov exponent for the chiral spin-chain model.